DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-09-oneira-update-may.md

 <img class="img-fluid post-image w-100" src="/assets/img/blog/ui_prototype_1.jpg">

-Do keep in mind that this is an early draft of the UI and will be updated significantly in the upcoming weeks—So stay tuned!
+Do keep in mind that this is an early draft of the UI and will be updated significantly in the upcoming weeks.
 For now, this is a prototype of a menu that allows players to access their inventory, view their progress, and learn about <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>.

 <h2 class="post-h2">A Glimpse Into the Future</h2>